ameerghazal/ML-Supervised-Learning/README.md

 - We can add weights and learning rates to test other options.
 - May need to split into validation sets (?).
 - Use HW-4 for pseduo-code implementation.
+- Euclidean-distance (or other distance formulas).

 ## Linear Regression

+- Logic: Predict a response variable based on a predictor variable(s).
+Furthermore, it is used to predict the value of a dependent variables based on the values of one or more independent variables, in which we have options of simple linear regression (SLR) and multiple linear regression (MLR).
+- LR with Gradient Descent (RSS equation), with program in HW-4.
+- Explore full vs. stochastic gradient descent, in which the pseduo code is in the book.

 ## Decision Trees